 - In a small saucepan over medium heat, cook the strawberry puree until it reduces by about half.

 - You must let the puree cool or it will melt the butter.

 - Once cool, add the puree to the butter and continue with the recipe.

 Freeze-dried strawberries.
 Thicken strawberry cake frosting and keep the flavor!

 - Blend (or use a food processor) the freeze-dried strawberries until they form a powder.
 Sift out the seeds, or just use them as is.

 - Add the powder to the butter along with a bit of milk to compensate for the lack of moisture.
 Start by adding ¼ c strawberry powder and 2-3 tbsp milk.

 - Add more milk (to thin it out) or strawberry powder (to thicken) until you reach your desired texture.

-For more frosting recipes, check out:
+For more frosting recipes, try:

 - Berry Buttercream Frosting